albinlonnfalt/AI-Assistant-Alignment-and-Evaluation/custom_evals/README.md

 - κ = 0.40−0.59: Moderate agreement
 - κ = 0.60−0.79: Substantial agreement
 - κ ≥ 0.80: Almost perfect agreement

+### Confusion Matrix

+The script generates a confusion matrix, which is a valuable tool for evaluating the performance of the evaluator.
+It helps in identifying areas for improvement and understanding performance across different classes, especially in imbalanced datasets.
+The confusion matrix also allows you to see the trade-offs between precision, recall, and accuracy, offering a comprehensive view of the evaluator's performance.

 ## Executing Alignment